SceptreData/brain-stim/content/posts/2020-04-24-using-the-gatsby-mdx-plugin.md

 </TomatoBox>
 ```

 That's it.
-React components in your markdown.
+Just like that, we have React components in our markdown.

 ![Asplode](/media/asplode.gif "Boom baby!")